Double detected spin-dependent quantum dot: Continuous quantum measurement of an observable

-The \textit{nonselective} description is when the observer makes the continuous measurement, but throws away the information regarding the measurement results, the observer must average over the different possible results.
-Since $\rho$ and $dW$ are statistically independent, $\ll\rho\, dW\gg = 0$ (average over all possible realisations and over the Hilbert space states), and by setting to zero all terms proportional to $dW$ in eq. \eqref{SME}, we get
+The \textit{nonselective} description is when the observer makes the continuous measurement, but throws away the information regarding the measurement results, i.e detecting the average of an observable instead of the eigenvalues, so the observer must average over the different possible results.
+Due to the construction of the model the quantities $\rho$ and $dW$ are statistically independent, $\ll\rho\, dW\gg = 0$ (average over all possible realizations and over the Hilbert space states).
+Thereby, we can set to zero all terms proportional to $dW$ in eq. \eqref{SM}, which yields

 The double-commutator describes the decoherence caused by the continuous quantum measurement.\\ Eq. \eqref{decoherence} also can be achieved without introducing the random variables.
 For a time interval $\Delta t$ the nonselective evolution of the density matrix is